Quotas and limits

 • Rate Limits

-These affect the rate at which you can call the Cloud Functions API to manage your functions.
+These affect the rate at which you can call the Firebase API to manage your functions.

 The different types of limits are described in more detail below.
-Differences between limits for Cloud Functions (1st gen) and Cloud Functions (2nd gen) are noted where applicable.
+Differences between limits for Firebase (1st gen) and Firebase (2nd gen) are noted where applicable.

 Resource Limits